 Our websites use up to date industry procedures to protect your personal data.
-We also protect the security of your data during transmission using Secure Sockets Layer (SSL) encryption software.
+We also protect the security of your data during transmission using secure encryption protocols.
 We may vary this in the future if we feel you will benefit from greater security whilst using our websites.

 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you via our websites.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Third party services

 We may from time to time make available through our websites certain services provided by third parties and or you may link to a third party website from our websites.
 Please note that these third party websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 How long will we use your personal data for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.